Table of content

 Can startup business models iterate?

-Do not be afraid to change something that does not work for you anymore – that’s the main rule of startup development that applies to business models.
-Your business model is not a sentence (though they also change), and it can iterate throughout the business cycle.
+Do not be afraid to change something that does not work for you anymore – that’s the main rule of startup development that applies to business models too.
+Your startup business model is not a sentence (though they also change), and it can iterate throughout the business cycle.

 Sometimes you can substitute the model as a whole.
 But more often, the change can be partial.
 For example, you can cancel annual or 6-month subscription options if you see that users rarely use them.